 Initializing a Software Event Broker Container

 When you initialize a container, you pass the configuration information for the container to the runtime engine.
 There are different mechanisms for doing this, depending on your runtime environment.
-For example, for Docker, you can pass command line parameters to the
+For example, for Podman, you can pass command line parameters to the

-docker create command to set the container name, port assignments, and so on.
+podman create command to set the container name, port assignments, and so on.

 One of the configuration items you can set for the container is its environment variables (for the

-docker create command, you use the
+podman create commands, you use the

 You can specify broker-specific configuration by passing configuration keys as environment variables.
 Configuration keys only take effect when the container is booted for the first time, and the database is absent.